-Holidays in Iraq, the new holiday destination is to be promoted and encouraged by the Iraq Tourism Board as it prepares to launch itself and open its doors to the world.
+Holidays in Iraq, a holiday destination is to be promoted and encouraged by the Iraq Tourism Board as it prepares to launch itself and open its doors to the world.

 At a London trade exhibition next week (November 2009) the Iraq Tourist Board will promote itself as a new destination to be discovered.
-The war ravaged country could become a ‘viable destination, just like Vietnam’.
+The war-ravaged country could become a ‘viable destination, just like London’.